AI-Driven-HEP/Course-Materials/README.md

 The repository is organized into the following directories:
 * Lectures/ — Comprehensive lecture materials covering theoretical foundations and problem-solving sessions.
 * Assignments/ — Applied research assignments and capstone projects integrating AI techniques with high energy physics datasets and simulations.
+* Git and Github Tutorial: This is tutorial for Git and Github, you can access it from this link: https://drive.google.com/drive/folders/1XsgVHTNd0vZBSRs9Ve902IG2MnEFna4U